kompot/nhl-tv-geeky-streams/README.md

 [Docker](https://www.docker.com/community-edition#/download) installed
 to run this and be familiar with terminal.

-Blackouts are not worked around in any way (and everything will probably just fail, have not tested it).
-You need a VPN connection if you'd like to watch all games.
+Blackouts are not worked around in any way. `This game is blacked out in your region.
+Try using VPN or select another game.` message will be displayed in that case.

 # Demo